semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/README.md

 # A PREDICTIVE ANALYSIS OF HOSPITAL BED AVAILABILITY DURING COVID-19 PANDEMIC

 In order to gain a deeper understanding of a megamodel and the process for the hypothesis-driven experiment design (Cam, 2018), we opted for a current and simple study domain to degrade the complexity of the proposed system.
-We consider that a hospital bed availability prediction system serves excellent for this purpose based on its importance, especially during COVID-19 pandemic.A rise in the number of COVID-19 patients burdens hospitals and it is also a valid indicator of the necessity of taking further measures against the pandemic.
+We consider that a hospital bed availability prediction system serves excellent for this purpose based on its importance, especially during COVID-19 pandemic.
+A rise in the number of COVID-19 patients burdens hospitals and it is also a valid indicator of the necessity of taking further measures against the pandemic.

 # 1.1.
 Hospital Bed Availability
 The Hospital Bed Availability study is modeled based on the hospitals in the capital city of Turkey, Ankara dedicated to serving the COVID-19 patients in Figure 1.
 There exist 6 hospitals and these hospitals are intentionally selected as they serve the most of the patients in Ankara.
 Authorities state that depending on the daily situation and their capacity, the hospitals transfer patients to the closest hospitals.
 For example, if the Bilkent Sehir Hastanesi gets filled up, the closest hospitals Ankara Gazi Universitesi Hastanesi and Sehit Sait Erturk Devlet Hastanesi will start to admit more patients than average, depending on the increase of daily COVID-19 patients.
 Thus, keeping the accurate number of occupancy and predicting the possible increase in the number of patients becomes quite important for the healthcare professionals.